 Bottom line, Malek & Malek is a family run firm, so we understand how devastating a work injury can be not only for you but also your family.
 We truly care and wish the best for our clients.

-Good news, you don’t pay a Malek & Malek Columbus workers comp attorney an hourly fee to represent you for your work injury.
+Good news!
+You don’t pay a Malek & Malek Columbus workman’s compensation attorney an hourly fee to represent you for your work injury.
 We are paid on a contingency fee basis.
 It doesn’t matter whether we work 10 hours on your claim or 100’s of hours.
 You only pay us a percentage of money that we obtain on your behalf.

 In a nutshell, if you get injured at work in Ohio (or sometimes even outside of Ohio) you may have an Ohio workers compensation claim.
 You may be entitled to both medical benefits and compensation related to the allowed conditions in your claim.
 The medical benefits may be anything from physical therapy, chiropractic treatment, steroid injections, all the way up to surgery and beyond.
 In regards to compensation, money, there are various forms of compensation.